 In Windows > Control panel > Network and Sharing Center, assign an IP address to your PC that is in the same address range as the PRIMES device (e.g. 192.168.116.xyz).
-The first three number blocks must be identical, the last number block (0-255) can be freely selected.
-The static IP address on the identification plate of the PRIMES device cannot be used for the PC.
+The first three number blocks must be identical, the last number block can be freely selected.
 The IP address should be entered by a system administrator.

-The static IP address of your PRIMES device can be found on the identification plate.
+The IP address of your PRIMES device can be found on the identification plate.

-Fig. 9.2: Identification plate using the FPM 100-M12 PROFINET as example
+Fig. 9.2: Type plate FPM